-The Bengal Cat is a stunningly marked domestic spotted cat exhibiting the personality and temperament desired for family companionship while bringing the look and feel of the jungle into your home.
+The Bengal Cat is a stunningly marked domestic cat.
+Inquisitive and loving, they exhibit the personality and temperament desired for family companionship while bringing the look and feel of the jungle into your home.

 EARLY GENERATION BENGAL CATS are considered to be the first three generations resulting from the Asian Leopard Cat/Bengal cat cross.
 The first generation is often referred to as an "F1", the second generation "F2", and the third generation as an "F3".
 Male Bengals born to these first three generations are sterile however the females remain fertile.
 Early generation cats should be owned and raised only by those dedicated to sharing their homes with them forever as they do not normally transition to new families as easily as their later generation relatives.
 They make good family pets depending upon the experience and time commitment each family is willing to share with them.

 LATER GENERATION BENGAL CATS are considered those to be four generation or more away from their Asian Leopard Cat heritage.
 They are registered with The International Cat Association (TICA) and referred to as "SBT" Bengals.
 Both male and females born of these generations are fertile.
 Bengal females are smaller than males and tend to weigh in the 7-10 pound range.
 Males are substantially larger and often obtain weights of 15-18+ pounds or more.
 The best of both worlds, these spotted wonders are perfect domestic family companions.